 Diabetic Foot Problems

 Diabetic foot problems need special attention by your podiatrist.
 From getting a diabetic neurovascular foot assessment, to getting clarity and education, through to planning regular diabetic foot care.
-At The Foot Clinic Perth (Cottesloe Central), we are dedicated to helping you maintain the happiest feet possible, if you suffer from diabetes.
+If you suffer from diabetes, the podiatrists at The Foot Clinic Perth (Cottesloe Central) are dedicated to helping you maintain the happiest feet possible.